marioquartz/making-sessions/README.md

     $sessions=$maker->getSessions();

+**But, what is a "_session_"?** An aggregate of events that are "near".
+In the context of this library: the difference between the end of an event and the start of next event is less than the variable "timeMerge".
+By default is 300 seconds (5 minutes).
+You can configure this behaviour with _$maker->setTimeMerge($seconds)_.

-Sessions now have a list of sessions, that can be iterated:
+_$sessions_ now have a list of sessions, that can be iterated:

     foreach($sessions as $session) {
         echo $session->getStart(); // Start of the session returned as timestamp